Regional state: Philippines

 The Philippines is divided into provinces and the Bangsamoro autonomous region.
 The Provinces exercise significant degree of authority in local matters.
 Many people in the Philippines propose the creation of a federation.

 Republic of China (Taiwan)

 The Republic of China, which has ruled Taiwan since 1945, can be considered as a regional state as there are a number of counties and cities that are self-governing according to the Local Government Act.
-There are also indigenous areas throughout the island that are concentrated in the southern areas of Taiwan.
+There are also indigenous areas throughout the island that are concentrated in the mountainous interiors of Taiwan.

+New Zealand

+New Zealand is divided into sixteen regions (Māori: Ngā takiwā) for local government purposes.
+Eleven are administered by regional councils (the top tier of local government), and five are administered by unitary authorities, which are territorial authorities (the second tier of local government) that also perform the functions of regional councils.
+The Chatham Islands Council is not a region but is similar to a unitary authority, authorised under its own legislation.
+Powers and duties are established by the Local Government Act (2002), though also have functions by the Resource Management Act 1991 and other acts (i.e. Reserves Act 1977, Biosecurity Act 1993, Maritime Transport Act 1994).

 Africa

 There are several regional states in Africa.
 They are common because all of the continent's countries except for Liberia and Ethiopia came into existence in the 20th or the 21st centuries and so were not constrained by old constitutional structures in setting up their governments.

 South Africa

 South Africa is a regional state divided into a number of provinces, all of which have their own elected provincial legislature and Premier and exercise significant degrees of authority.
 Some people and political parties, most notably the Inkatha Freedom Party, advocate the establishment of a federal system in which the provinces would be the federal units.